Linux Magazine

 The magazine was first published in German in 1994, and later in English, Polish, Brazilian Portuguese, and Spanish.
-The German edition is called Linux-Magazin; the American/Canadian edition was Linux Pro Magazine until January of 2023 when the name changed to Linux Magazine.
+The German edition is called Linux-Magazin; the American/Canadian edition was Linux Pro Magazine until January 2023 when the name changed to Linux Magazine.
 The founding company was Articon GmbH.

 The magazine is published on the first Thursday of each month.
 Every issue includes a DVD-ROM, usually featuring a recent version of a Linux distribution.

 Linux-Magazin

 Linux-Magazin is among the oldest magazines about Linux in the world.
 The first German language issue appeared in October 1994, seven months after Linux Journals first issue, as the information paper for DELUG, the German Linux user group.
 The slogan of the magazine is „Die Zeitschrift für Linux-Professionals“ (German for "The magazine for Linux professionals").

 Medialinx AG along with its titles was acquired by Computec Media in 2014.

 InfoStrada's American-based magazine

 When Linux New Media launched their North American version of Linux-Magazin, to avoid a naming conflict with another magazine called Linux Magazine published in the United States by InfoStrada, Linux New Media's American and Canadian magazine took the name Linux Pro Magazine.

 Linux Magazine was a magazine about Linux written in English and published in the United States by Mountain View, California-based InfoStrada.
 Their magazine covered system administration, Linux distros, free software, Linux development and other topics.

 In June 2008, Linux New Media USA, LLC purchased assets from InfoStrada related to their magazine.
 Consequently, InfoStrada's Linux Magazine was no longer offering print subscriptions.
 The website for InfoStrada's Linux Magazine was acquired by QuinStreet's Internet.com network, so no name-change was applied to Linux New Media's North American magazine.
 The latest article on QuinStreet's site is dated 30 June 2011.

 In October 2016, Linux Voice merged as a special section into Linux Magazine.